SCpDev/roll_up_token/README.md

 );
 ```

-When a coordinator proves a `batch`, it will reference the previously committed `batch` by `epoch` number to first check that the digest produced by `H(transactions)` matches the digest stored for the committed `batch`, and will then retrieve the necessary on-chain data (i.e. `account_root`) to be used for SNARK verification along with `proof` and the sequentially hashed output created for `transactions` (so that we can check that the transactions provided on-chain match the transactions used in the circuit).
+When a coordinator proves a `batch`, it will reference the previously committed `batch` by `epoch` number to first check that the digest produced by `H(transactions)` matches the digest stored for the committed `batch`, and will then retrieve the necessary on-chain data (i.e. `account_root`) to be used for Zero Knowledge verification along with `proof` and the sequentially hashed output created for `transactions` (so that we can check that the transactions provided on-chain match the transactions used in the circuit).

 ## Transaction Format
-### SNARK Transactions
+### Zero Knowledge Transactions

 EdDSA signatures are used by users to send transactions.
-The coordinator uses these transactions to make a SNARK proof.
+The coordinator uses these transactions to make a Zero Knowledge proof.

 These are provided to the coordinator in the off-chain transaction.
 The transaction is represented as a JSON document: